pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

     main(parser.parse_args().endpoint_name)
 ```

-### 5. Run the test prompt

-Now source the local `venv` and run the script using the name of your new endpoint from Pulumi state outputs:
+Once you have the `test.py` script created, source the Python virtual environment named `venv` (created automatically by Pulumi) and run the script using the name of your new endpoint, taken directly from the Pulumi stack output:

 ```bash
 # On Linux & MacOS